 So, don’t become comfortable in any job.
 You need to always adapt to changing times.
 Otherwise, you’ll fall behind in today’s fast-changing world.

-As an analogy, imagine wild animals.
-They migrate for food every year despite predators roaming nearby.
+I compare the competition to the animal kingdom.
+Wild animals migrate for food every year despite predators roaming nearby.

-What am I trying to get at?
 The animal kingdom teaches us survival at all costs.

 Electrical engineering jobs in the future

 I’ve discussed how the demand for electrical engineers will only increase over time.
 Using my own experience, and looking into our past and present, I see a bright future ahead.

 The profession won’t disappear anytime in the coming decades.